-Designed for kids, adults and those of all skill levels, nearly every Colorado ski resort has a learning program to get you started.
+Designed for kids and adults of every age and learning stage, nearly every Colorado ski resort has a family-friendly learning program to get you started.
 Below are a few examples of the unique programs offered.
-And don't forget, January is Learn to Ski & Snowboard Month, when many resorts offer great deals on lessons for beginners.
+Also, mark your calendars: January is Learn to Ski & Snowboard Month, when many resorts offer great deals on lessons for beginners!

 The four Aspen/Snowmass mountains have a variety of specialized ski-school programs, including lessons for preschool-age kids, teens, adults and seniors.
 The Teen Park & Pipe Camp uses the site of ESPN's Winter X Games to perfect mountain moves, and the Women's Edge skiers' program is a four-day, women-specific camp that has been creating friendships for more than 25 years.
 Adaptive ski and snowboard info >>